arabog/ALX_T_Notes/wk1/day4/Readme.md

 `rm -r dir1 dir2` &emsp;&emsp;&emsp;	    Directories dir1 and dir2 are deleted **along with all of their contents**.

 # Be careful with rm!
 Linux does not have an undelete command.
-Once you delete something with rm, it's gone.
-You can inflict terrific damage on your system with rm if you are not careful, particularly with wildcards.
+Once you delete something with `rm`, it's gone.
+You can inflict terrific damage on your system with `rm` if you are not careful, particularly with wildcards.

 Before you use `rm` with wildcards, try this helpful trick: construct your command using `ls` instead.
 By doing this, you can see the effect of your wildcards before you delete files.

 ## mkdir
-The `mkdir` command is used to create directories.
+The `mkdir` command is used to create directories: `mkdir directory...`
-`mkdir directory...`

 Using Commands with Wildcards
 Since the commands we have covered here accept multiple file and directories names as arguments, you can use wildcards to specify them.
 Here are a few examples:

-Command	                    Results
+Command	 &emsp;&emsp;&emsp;  Results
-`cp *.txt text_files`	    Copy all files in the current working directory with names ending with the characters ".txt" to an existing directory named text_files.
+`cp *.txt text_files` &emsp;&emsp;&emsp; Copy all files in the current working directory with names ending with the characters ".txt" to an existing directory named text_files.
-`mv dir1 ../*.bak dir2`	    Move the subdirectory dir1 and all the files ending in ".bak" in the current working directory's parent directory to an existing directory named dir2.
+`mv dir1 ../*.bak dir2`	&emsp;&emsp;&emsp;   Move the subdirectory dir1 and all the files ending in ".bak" in the current working directory's parent directory to an existing directory named dir2.
-`rm *~`	                    Delete all files in the current working directory that end with the character "~".
+`rm *~`	 &emsp;&emsp;&emsp;    Delete all files in the current working directory that end with the character "~".
 Some applications create backup files using this naming scheme.
 Using this command will clean them out of a directory.

 http://linuxcommand.org/tlcl.php or Linux Command textbook